noahbuscher/inspire/README.md

 * [WinSCP](http://winscp.net) - Upload files to a MEAN stack or VPS server.
 * [Sketch](http://www.sketchapp.com/) [OS X only] - A professional vector graphics app.
 * [Taskade](https://www.taskade.com/) [OS X only] - Create beautiful task lists and outlines.
+* [DevSession](https://devsession.js.org/) - Open a collaborative online IDE from a local directory.

 ## Collaborate
 <h5>Working with a team?
 These links are for you.</h5>